MRamadhanKesaPI/Data-Preparation-Processes_for_PhoneNow...Customer-Churn/README.md

 SELECT
 	customerid,
 	service
-FROM (
+FROM
+	customer_churn
+CROSS JOIN LATERAL(
-	SELECT customerid, phoneservice AS service
+	SELECT phoneservice AS service WHERE phoneservice LIKE 'Phone%' UNION ALL
-	FROM customer_churn
-	WHERE phoneservice LIKE 'Phone%'
+	SELECT multiplelines WHERE multiplelines LIKE 'Multiple%'
 	UNION ALL

-	SELECT customerid, multiplelines AS service
-	FROM customer_churn
-	WHERE multiplelines LIKE 'Multiple%'
+	SELECT internetservice WHERE internetservice LIKE '%Internet%'
 	UNION ALL

-	SELECT customerid, internetservice AS service
-	FROM customer_churn
-	WHERE internetservice LIKE 'Internet%'
+	SELECT onlinesecurity WHERE onlinesecurity LIKE '%Security'
 	UNION ALL

-	SELECT customerid, onlinesecurity AS service
-	FROM customer_churn
-	WHERE onlinesecurity LIKE '%Security'
+	SELECT onlinebackup WHERE onlinebackup LIKE '%Backup'
 	UNION ALL

-	SELECT customerid, onlinebackup AS service
-	FROM customer_churn
-	WHERE onlinebackup LIKE '%Backup'
+	SELECT deviceprotection WHERE deviceprotection LIKE 'Device%'
 	UNION ALL

-	SELECT customerid, deviceprotection AS service
-	FROM customer_churn
-	WHERE deviceprotection LIKE 'Device%'
+	SELECT techsupport WHERE techsupport LIKE 'Tech%'
 	UNION ALL

-	SELECT customerid, techsupport AS service
-	FROM customer_churn
-	WHERE techsupport LIKE 'tech%'
+	SELECT streamingtv WHERE streamingtv LIKE '%TV'
 	UNION ALL

-	SELECT customerid, streamingtv AS service
-	FROM customer_churn
-	WHERE streamingtv LIKE '%TV'

-	UNION ALL

-	SELECT customerid, streamingmovies AS service
-	FROM customer_churn
-	WHERE streamingmovies LIKE '%Movies')
+	SELECT streamingmovies WHERE streamingmovies LIKE '%Movies' )
-GROUP BY
-	customerid,
-	service
 ORDER BY
 	customerid
 ;